-- Saitama from One Punch Man is so overpowered he kills every enemy in one punch without any effort.
-Or if he feels nice he he either dodges or effortlessly blocks every attack.
+- Saitama from One-Punch Man is so overpowered he kills every enemy in one punch without any effort.
+Or if he feels nice he either dodges or effortlessly blocks every attack.

 - The Astérix comic books have Asterix and his friend Obelix casually beating up people (usually Romans) who try attacking them.
 The page image is from Asterix the Gladiator.
 A trainer is trying to capture Asterix and Obelix to put them in the arena by sending tough mooks to catch them as the two wander around town.
 Asterix and Obelix keep on casually batting their attackers away while discussing their real mission then on the way back to their inn, Asterix finally lampshades that he hasn't even noticed that anyone was attacking them.

 - Lucky Luke once traveled through a mountain pass, casually disarming outlaws and Indians while monologuing to Jolly Jumper.
 Upon arrival at his destination, he is surprised to be told that there were supposed to be bandits on his route, and he cannot explain where the arrow stuck through his hat came from.